Best fitness trackers 2024: Measure steps, sleep, calories and more

 ❌ You want a long battery life: It lasts just one day on a single charge.

-If you are looking for great GPS and heart rate hardware, The Apple Watch Series 8 is a fantastic fitness tracker and our favorite of all the watches we have tested.
+If you are looking for great GPS and heart rate hardware, the Apple Watch Series 8 is a solid pick.
+While it is one of the older models, and as such, it is not widely available to purchase in a new condition, it is still one of the best fitness trackers for iPhone users we have ever tested.
 We liked it so much that we gave this iconic wearable a massive 4.5 stars in our Apple Watch Series 8 review — and we even prefer it to the newer, more expensive Apple Watch models.

-On top of that, the watch has an app library that’s bigger than all of its rivals put together.
+On top of that, the watch has an app library that is bigger than most of its rivals put together.
 You can find second-party apps that will improve your yoga flows, help track your workouts and guide you on meditations.
 Compared with its predecessor, the Apple Watch Series 8 also offers more in-depth data on activities like running, including heart rate zones.
 You can even create custom workouts and save them to your watch.

 But it is not without its faults; the watch is only compatible with iPhones and battery life only lasts for one day.
 Still, we think the model is the best combination of value, features and performance available on the market.